This month I’m joining the challenge to refuse single-use plastic.

 I found this cute little ceramic bowl at Marshall’s a few years ago.
 I have been using it for leftovers at home, so I figured I’d take it on a little adventure and start bringing it out with me.
 I will always use my Pyrex glass bowl containers as well.

-Along with this, I will not buy Starbucks or my favorite bubble tea unless they let me use my own reusable cup.
+Along with this, I will not buy coffee or my favorite bubble tea unless they let me use my own reusable cup.

 6. Invest in a reusable water bottle!